Understanding NPV And IRR: A Guide To Investment Decision Making

 They provide a way to quantify the profitability and potential return of an investment, helping businesses make informed decisions.

-While they have their limitations and assumptions, they are widely used and accepted methods for investment appraisal and capital budgeting.
+While they have their limitations and assumptions, they are widely used and accepted methods for investment appraisal and capital budgeting and also on the ROI for training and development initiatives.